 Looking now to mobile ad traffic, a majority of it (61%) came from Chrome browsers.
 Webview, accounted for 29%, Safari 9%, and Firefox 0.2%.

 Fraudulent ad traffic was more evenly distributed in mobile with Chrome having 10% fraudulent ad traffic, Webview 9%, Safari 8%, and Firefox 8%.
-The chart below shows these results:
+The chart below shows these results of mobile fraud:

 Our Take On This Report.